Cognitive Processing Therapy

 Types and Mechanisms of Treatment

 CPT is a form of psychotherapy within the cognitive-behavioral therapy framework.
-Its main mechanism involves cognitive restructuring to help patients reinterpret and process traumatic memories, thereby reducing PTSD symptoms.
+Its primary mechanism involves cognitive restructuring to help patients reinterpret and process traumatic memories, thereby reducing PTSD symptoms.

 During treatment, therapists guide patients to identify and challenge negative cognitions related to trauma, such as self-blame, shame, or helplessness.
 Through these steps, patients can gradually regain control and confidence in their lives.